 January Term is something University High School students cherish each year.
 For three weeks in January, between the first and second semesters, students take a break from their usual classes and immerse themselves in a single subject of their choosing.

-From broadcasting to law and justice, from oceanic studies to yoga, our J-Term topics change each year, but students always enjoy the opportunity to learn something new, travel, and focus on a single subject.
+From art history to space exploration, from interior design to Hong Kong cinema, our J-Term topics change each year, but students always enjoy the opportunity to learn something new, travel, and focus on a single subject.
 January Term classes count as a single semester class.

 The Benefits of Offering a January Term

 - Hands-on, applied, active, and creative learning activities